Healthy habits start here. Did you know that 5 minutes of exercise or even five simple healthy adjustments can jump start life-long behavior change?

 - Do 5 times a week for best results.

 Travel does not mean you have to abandon your workout routine.
-Simply pack your FitKit MOVE and log into the FitKit.com exercise library for cardio, strength and flexibility moves.
+Simply pack your FitKit and access the FitKit Exercise Library for cardio, strength and flexibility moves.
 Fitting in these 5 tips will also help you maintain you workout while on the road.

 - Run or walk up the steps of your hotel or a hilly area for cardio.